-The loss of Dr. Una S. Ryan, our president and chief executive officer, or other key members of our staff, including Avery W. Catlin, our chief financial officer, Dr. Henry C. Marsh, Jr., our vice president of research, Anthony Helstosky, our senior director of regulatory affairs, or Michael E. Furlong, our senior director of business development, could harm us.
+The loss of Dr. Una S. Ryan, our president and chief executive officer, or other key members of our staff, including Avery W. Catlin, our chief financial officer, Dr. M. Timothy Cooke, our senior vice president of commercial development, Dr. Henry C. Marsh, Jr., our vice president of research, or Dr. Taha Keilani, our vice president of medical and regulatory affairs, could harm us.
 We have employment agreements with Dr. Ryan and Mr. Catlin.
-We do not have any key-person insurance coverage.
+We do not have any keyperson insurance coverage.
 We also depend on our scientific and clinical collaborators and advisors, all of whom have outside commitments that may limit their availability to us.
 In addition, we believe that our future success will depend in large part upon our ability to attract and retain highly skilled scientific, managerial and marketing personnel, particularly as we expand our activities in clinical trials, the regulatory approval process and sales and manufacturing.
 We routinely enter into consulting agreements with our scientific and clinical collaborators and advisors, opinion leaders and heads of academic departments in the ordinary course of our business.
+We also enter into contractual agreements with physicians and institutions who recruit patients into our clinical trials on our behalf in the ordinary course of our business.
 Notwithstanding these arrangements, we face significant competition for this type of personnel from other companies, research and academic institutions, government entities and other organizations.
 We cannot predict our success in hiring or retaining the personnel we require for continued growth.